Yrr0r/blog.yrr0r.net/readme.md

 - Formatting files and adding front-matter: `npm run fmt`

+- Only generate a new frontmatter and print to the console: `npm run fmt gen`

 - Preview site without writing anything to disk: `npm run preview`

 - Compile the CSS assets: `npm run style`